CAST of main Characters in order of appearance:

-The City of Golden Roofs is the beating heart of the Phoenix Empire and its huge, mud-brick ramparts glow red as the sun’s early rays strike inland from the coast.
-Clustered outside are the hovels of the poor.
-Immediately inside are the single-storey homes of merchants, shop keepers and junior officials.
-At the centre, on a low hill, rises the splendour of the Imperial Palace guarded by elite soldiers of the Imperial Guard.
-On its golden roofs, are the burnished symbols of Imperial power: the Phoenix, the Tiger, the Eagle, and the Bear.
+The City of Golden Roofs is the beating heart of the Phoenix Empire and its huge, mud-brick ramparts glow red as the sun’s early rays strike inland from the coast following Long River upstream.
+Clustered outside its walls are the hovels of the poor.
+Inside are the single-storey homes of merchants, shop keepers and junior officials.
+At the centre, on a low hill, rises a Palace guarded by elite soldiers of the Imperial Guard and on its golden roofs of are the burnished symbols of power: the Phoenix, the Eagle, the Ox and the Bear.

-The Imperial Palace includes many courtyards, each with a sacred purpose.
+The Imperial Palace has various courtyards, each with a sacred purpose.
 On this particular morning the Courtyard of Eternal Despatch has been prepared and six wooden blocks stand on its carefully raked sand.

-The quiet is suddenly disturbed by brass gongs beating a steady rhythm from within deep recesses around the courtyard.
+The dawn quiet is suddenly disturbed by brass gongs beating from within deep recesses around the courtyard.
 Six doors open and from each emerges a procession with a bound prisoner at its centre, feet bare, head shaven, eyes cast down, dressed in black rags.
-They are flanked by members of the Imperial Guard, resplendent in multi-coloured tunics, bearing highly-polished weapons of execution.
+The prisoners are flanked by members of the Imperial Guard, resplendent in multi-coloured tunics, bearing highly-polished weapons of execution.

 The prisoners are made to kneel, their shaven heads placed upon the wooden blocks, their necks pulled long.
 The beating of the gongs reaches a crescendo, the swords are raised high, and a single, deeper-noted gong signals the final cut.
 Six heads roll upon the sand and the reverberations decline to silence.

-Lord Spy, newly appointed Chief Counsellor, Master of the Imperial Seals, Administrator of the One Hundred Departments, is observing discreetly from an upper balcony.
+A thin, elderly man dressed in black silks is observing discreetly from an upper balcony.
+He is Lord Spy, newly appointed Chief Counsellor, Master of the Imperial Seals, Administrator of the One Hundred Departments,.
 He enjoys watching death, the more so when the victims are traitors to the Empire, and particularly when they are personal enemies.

 He leaves the balcony and hurries towards the Imperial Presence, guards falling back at his approach.
-The Imperial Secretary sees him coming and alerts his master.
+The Imperial Secretary sees him coming and alerts his master, the Emperor.

 “Lord Spy approaches,” he whispers reverently.

-The Twenty First Emperor of the Phoenix Dynasty, Ruler of the Four Kingdoms, Interlocutor with the Council of the Ancestors, Possessor of Men’s Necks, is known to lesser men in the outer palace, who see him occasionally, as the Small Pigeon because of his short legs and rounded chest.
+The Twenty First Emperor of the Phoenix Dynasty, Ruler of the Four Kingdoms, Interlocutor with the Council of the Ancestors, Possessor of Men’s Necks, is officially called The Eternal Warrior but is known to lesser men in the outer palace, who see him occasionally, as the Small Pigeon because of his short legs and rounded chest.
 The general population call him the Avenging Sword because he is highly sensitive to any suggestion of disloyalty.